OmSerenity/Linux_Server/README.md

 sudo nano /etc/ssh/sshd_config  (Edit the port line to 2200) sudo service ssh restart
 ```
-After this, you can always log into the Lightsail VM from Gitbash or your command line (instead of using the initial ssh command we used in step 2) with: ssh -i ~/.ssh/grader.rsa -p 2200 grader @52.26.231.94
+**Important:  After this, you can always log into the Lightsail VM from Gitbash or your command line (instead of using the initial ssh command we used in step 2) with: ssh -i ~/.ssh/grader.rsa -p 2200 grader@52.26.231.94

 ##8.
 Disable ssh login for root user
 ```